-Data Acquisition
+Data acquisition

-The data used to illustrate the method were a times series of 64 gradient-echo EPI single coronal slices (5mm thick, 64x64 voxels) through the calcarine sulcus and extrastriate areas.
-Images were obtained every 3 seconds from a single subject using a 4.0T whole body system, fitted with a small (27cm diameter) z-gradient coil (TE 25ms, acquisition time 41ms).
-Photic stimulation (at 16 Hz) was provided by goggles fitted with light emitting diodes.
-The stimulation was off for the first 10 scans (30 seconds), on for the second 10, off for the third, and so on.
+The data used to illustrate the method were a time-series of 64 gradient-echo EPI single coronal slices (5 mm thick, $64 \times 64$ voxels) through the calcarine sulcus and extrastriate areas.
+Images were obtained every 3 s from a single subject using a 4.0-T whole body system, fitted with a small (27-cm diameter) z-gradient coil (TE 25 ms, acquisition time 41 ms).
+Photic stimulation (at 16 Hz) was provided by goggles fitted with light-emitting diodes.
+The stimulation was off for the first ten scans (30 s), on for the second ten, off for the third, and so on.
 Images were reconstructed without phase correction.
-The data were interpolated from 64x64 voxels to 128x128 voxels.
-Each voxel thus represented 1.25 x 1.25 x 5 mm of cerebral tissue.
+The data were interpolated from $64 \times 64$ voxels to $128 \times 128$ voxels.
+Each voxel thus represented $1.25 \times 1.25 \times 5$ mm of cerebral tissue.